oririnat/sample-web-CTF/README.md

 Try not to use Flasks library that makes the solution abstract.
 Instead, implement the concept of the fixes / best practices and with python script.

-You can find in PATH_TO_DOCKERTODOS_, a full guide of instrection of running the server with preready docker
+You can find in PATH_TO_DOCKERTODOS, a full guide of instrection of running the server with preready docker

 ### List of needed fixes :
 - Hash to passwords